Damar Hamlin: In-game collapse

-Game status

-After Hamlin was removed from the field, it was reported separately by ESPN and Westwood One that play would resume and teams would be given a warmup period for five minutes.
-However, the game remained suspended and the NFL later denied the reports it planned to compel the teams to finish the game that evening.
-Per the NFL's emergency-situation rules, the game was suspended at roughly 9:16 p.m. with 5:58 remaining in the first quarter.
-The game was ultimately postponed for the night shortly after 10 p.m., just over one hour after Hamlin collapsed with attendees and personnel departing the stadium.

-The following day, the NFL announced that the game would not be resumed that week, and that it had not yet made a decision on rescheduling.
-On January 5, the NFL announced that the game would be canceled entirely, saying it was "difficult, but necessary" under the "extraordinary circumstances".
-Addressing the implications for team standings and playoffs, it said "not playing the Buffalo-Cincinnati game to its conclusion will have no effect on which clubs qualify for the postseason.
-No club would qualify for the postseason and no club will be eliminated based on the outcome of this game."
+Hamlin later confirmed that he had an episode of commotio cordis, an extremely rare condition in which cardiac rhythm is disrupted by a blow to the chest during a specific 40-millisecond span in the heart's electrical cycle.
+The condition is 97% fatal if not treated within three minutes.

 Recovery

 On January 3, Hamlin remained at the University of Cincinnati Academic Health Center while sedated and on a ventilator.
 According to his uncle Dorrian Glen, Hamlin was placed on his stomach to help take the pressure off his lungs.
-He also stated that Hamlin's condition was "trending upwards."
+He also stated that Hamlin's condition was "trending upwards".

 On January 5, Bills cornerback Kaiir Elam said that Hamlin was awake and doing better.
-The same day, the Bills released a statement saying, "Damar has shown remarkable improvement over the past 24 hours" and "while still critically ill, he has demonstrated that he appears to be neurologically intact.
+The same day, the Bills released a statement, saying, "Damar has shown remarkable improvement over the past 24 hours" and "while still critically ill, he has demonstrated that he appears to be neurologically intact.
 His lungs continue to heal and he is making steady progress."

-Trauma surgeon Dr. Timothy Pritts said Hamlin was able to communicate by writing on paper or by nodding and shaking his head because he still has a breathing tube.
+Trauma surgeon Timothy Pritts said Hamlin was able to communicate by writing on paper or by nodding and shaking his head, since he still had a breathing tube.
 When Hamlin woke up, he was able to follow commands, had full control and feeling in his extremities, and asked who won Monday night's football game by communicating in writing on a clipboard.
-"When he asked, 'Did we win?' the answer is, 'Yes, Damar, you won.
-You won the game of life, said Pritts.
-The doctor said significant progress is still needed, but "this marks a really good turning point in his ongoing care."
+The doctor said significant progress was still needed, but "this marks a really good turning point in his ongoing care."

 On January 6, Hamlin was able to breathe on his own, at which point his breathing tube was removed, allowing him to speak.
 Later that day, he made a brief video call by FaceTime to a Bills team meeting.

-On January 7, Hamlin made his first public comments since his cardiac arrest through social media, stating that he was thankful for the love he has received and asked for continued prayers for a "long road" ahead.
+The next day, Hamlin made his first public comments since his cardiac arrest through social media, stating that he was thankful for the love he has received and asked for continued prayers for a "long road" ahead.